 Capacity Building: A set of activities that expand the scale, reach, efficiency, or effectiveness of programs and organizations.
 These activities achieve lasting positive outcomes for the beneficiary populations served by AmeriCorps-supported organizations (i.e., AmeriCorps programs).
 As a general rule, AmeriCorps considers capacity building activities to be indirect services that enable AmeriCorps-supported organizations to provide more, better, and sustained direct services.
-Capacity building activities cannot be solely intended to support the administration or operations of the organization.
+Grantees cannot solely intent for capacity building activities to support the administration or operations of the organization.
 Capacity building activities must:

-- 1) Be intended to support or enhance the program delivery model; - 2) Respond to the program's goal of increasing, expanding, or enhancing services in order to address the most pressing needs identified in the community; and - 3) Enable the program to provide a sustained level of more or better direct services after the capacity building services end.
+- 1) Support or enhance the program delivery model - 2) Respond to the program's goal of increasing, expanding, or enhancing services in order to address the most pressing needs identified in the community - 3) Enable the program to provide a sustained level of more or better direct services after the capacity building services end.

-Cost Reimbursement Grants: These grants fund a portion of program operating costs and member living allowances, with flexibility to use all of the funds for allowable costs regardless of whether or not the program recruits and retains all AmeriCorps members.
+Cost Reimbursement Grants: These grants fund a portion of program operating costs and AmeriCorps member living allowances, with flexibility to use all of the funds for allowable costs regardless of whether or not the program recruits and retains all AmeriCorps members.
 Cost reimbursement grants include a formal matching requirement and require the submission of a budget and financial reports.

-Enrollment Rate: The enrollment rate is calculated as slots filled, plus refill slots filled, divided by slots awarded.
+Enrollment Rate: The AmeriCorps member enrollment rate is calculated as slots filled, plus refill slots filled, divided by slots awarded.